akhila0703/backend-onboarding-assessment/week1-assessment/01_db_schema.md

+(Updated DB schema with implementation-level fields, constraints and nullability)

 # Organisation Onboarding – Database Schema
 This database design supports onboarding users into different types of institutions such as School, PUC, BCA and MCA.
 The schema is designed to support multiple organisations, multiple users and role-based membership inside each organisation.